Day of the Dead Photo Tour Workshop - Mexico

 Sina made this experience unique because of the love she has for Mexico and for the indigenous people she has made her friends.
 I can guarantee you that there is not another tour in Mexico that goes where we went and does what we did.
 Sina worked tirelessly...
 She's a gem.
 I would travel with her again in a minute. - Vera Hershenberg, USA

 Mexico’s Day of the Dead - Día de Muertos – is a vibrant feast for the senses, and most colorfully held in legendary Oaxaca, in gorgeous southern Mexico.
 (Please note this area is quite safe for travelers).
-The unique celebrations, rites & rituals you will experience make for myriad impact image making opportunities.
+The unique celebrations, rites & rituals you will experience make for a myriad of impact image making opportunities.
 Symbolic meaning is infused in everything,, from bones & skeletons to flowers & butterflies, water, salt, candles & the bread of the dead!
 The more you know the better the story your images will tell.
 See “Getting Cultural" at the bottom of the page for more.
 But not yet!

 The Día de Muertos is indeed a spirited time, but it is certainly not Halloween.
 The celebrations started millennia ago with Mexico’s first great civilization, the Olmec, and was carried on by the Toltec, Aztec, Zapotec, Mayan, and others.
 There was no sanctioned mourning in these cultures, as they considered it disrespectful and even detrimental to the dead as they transition to the celestial realms.
 Once a year, those loved ones who have departed are invited back, lured with positive rites, rituals, and festivities.
 During colonial times, the Día de Muertos began taking place during All Saints’ Day and All Souls’ Day, slowly morphing into a mix of pre-Columbian and Catholic expression.
 At its heart though, it remains a grand recognition of Mexico’s indigenous cultures.
 In 2008, Día de Muertos was named to UNESCO’s “Intangible Cultural Heritage of Humanity” list, which recognizes living expressions of ancient cultural traditions.